Sawangg/homelab/README.md

 - Immich (_Local photo storage & more_)
 - Wireguard (_VPN_)

+The Kubernetes cluster is configured with MetalLB (Flannel by default), kube-vip & etcd.

 ## 🔄 Start from scratch
 You can follow the [wiki](https://github.com/Sawangg/dotfiles-server/wiki) to get started from no OS to a fully functionnal cluster with services.
 If you already have a server running Linux you can just deploy the cluster.